-In this review of 2023, the boundary was extended to include the railway bridge and part of the platform that forms the entrance to the village from West Leake Road.
+In this review of 2023, the boundary was extended to include the railway bridge that forms the entrance to the village from West Leake Road, and the railway platform.
 The line is built along a very attractive, large, wooded cutting and had the Great Central style island platform.
 The platform was built on top of a road bridge (rather than a bridge with a road going over) which was a rare type with only a few of these on the Great Central Railway Line (other examples being Lutterworth and Finmere stations).